Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Introduction

 The recent proliferation of large AI models has ignited extensive research and discussion in wireless communications.
 While numerous overviews have explored the capabilities and applications of these models, a notable gap exists in the literature concerning their synergistic integration with wireless communication systems.
 As evidenced by the comparative analysis in Table \ref{tab:surveys}, dedicated reviews on this emerging relation remain scarce.
 To bridge this gap and illuminate the revolutionary potential of WLAM, this survey systematically delineates their definition, fundamental technologies, key application scenarios, and prospective future directions.
 Key abbreviations used throughout this paper are defined in Table \ref{tab:abbreviations_swapped} for reader convenience.
+The main contributions of this survey are summarized as follows: \begin{itemize} \item Foundational Paradigm and Rigorous Taxonomy: We establish a comprehensive foundation for WLAMs.
+Moving beyond the conventional parameter-scale definition, we uniquely characterize WLAMs through their structural pillars, such as RF-specific attention mechanisms, signal waveform tokenization, and physics-informed biases.
+Furthermore, we systematically review the entire WLAM lifecycle, from data collection to advanced inference strategies. \item Cross-Layer Applications and Practical Implementation Framework: We provide an in-depth analysis of how WLAMs revolutionize wireless systems from the physical layer to multimodal semantic communications.
+Notably, we highlight the paradigm shift toward Agentic AI-RAN.
+To bridge theory and practice, we synthesize these applications into a step-by-step practical framework, guiding practitioners through problem formulation, model adaptation, and multimodal data fusion. \item Infrastructure Support and Systematic Deployment Framework: We systematically investigate the bottom-up network infrastructure required to empower massive models, focusing on edge intelligence, distributed learning, and Over-the-Air computation.
+To facilitate real-world operation, we propose a comprehensive deployment framework addressing resource allocation, communication efficiency, and security integration.
+Crucially, we analyze extreme engineering bottlenecks, proposing dual-loop architectures to reconcile WLAM inference delays with strict latency requirements. \item Emerging Technologies and Strategic Future Roadmaps: We pioneer the discussion on integrating WLAMs with emerging paradigms.
+Finally, we outline a strategic roadmap to overcome fundamental trade-offs.
+This includes trading computational energy for RF radiated energy to align with the ``Green 6G" vision, and proposing multi-layered formal verification frameworks to ensure the reliability of WLAMs in critical infrastructure. \end{itemize}

 The structure of this survey, visually depicted in Fig. \ref{outline}, is organized as follows: Section II lays the foundational groundwork by elucidating the core principles of WLAM.
 Sections III and IV then delve into the dual facets of WLAM integration, respectively exploring the application of large AI models to enhance wireless communications and the role of wireless communications in enabling large AI models, encompassing architectural considerations and illustrative application scenarios.
 Section V broadens the scope to investigate the convergence of WLAM with other emerging technologies.
 Section VI critically analyzes the overarching challenges and outlines promising future research trajectories for WLAM.
 Finally, Section VII concludes this survey.